Notes on the Linear Algebraic View of Regularity Lemmas: Introduction

 \section{Introduction}

-A major research area within theoretical computer science is that of \emph{graph sparsification}.
-Broadly, the goal is to take some large graph $G$, and then compute a much smaller graph $H$ (a ``sparsifier'') that acts as a low-error representation of $G$, with respect to some particular structural properties.
-Some examples of widely-deployed sparsifiers include spanners \cite{PU89, survey}, preservers \cite{CE06, AB24}, flow/cut/spectral sparsifiers \cite{ST11, BSS09}, mimicking networks \cite{KR13, Liu23}, etc. A \emph{regularity lemma} is yet another example of a result in this area; it is the general term for a result that promises a sparsifier graph $H$ on an extremely small number of \emph{nodes}, which in some technical sense provides a low-error model of the \emph{cut values} of $G$ (i.e., the number of edges going between any two vertex subsets $S, T$).
+A large and active research area within theoretical computer science is that of \emph{graph sparsification}.
+Broadly, the goal is to take some large graph $G$, and then compute a much smaller or simpler graph $H$ (a ``sparsifier'') that acts as a low-error representation of $G$ with respect to some particular structural properties.
+Some examples of widely-deployed sparsifiers include spanners \cite{PU89, survey}, preservers \cite{CE06, AB24}, flow/cut/spectral sparsifiers \cite{ST11, BSS09}, mimicking networks \cite{KR13, Liu23}, etc.

 Some graph sparsifier paradigms are, under the hood, not really about graphs after all: they can instead be viewed as a way to approximate a large \emph{matrix} $A$ with a smaller or simpler matrix $\Ahat$.
 This matrix approximation may then be interpreted as a sparsifier when applied to some matrix associated to a graph, like its adjacency matrix or Laplacian.
 Spectral sparsifiers are a famous example of this: in modern papers, the theorems, proofs, and constructions of high-quality spectral sparsifiers are usually given in purely linear-algebraic terms.